dajiaji/hpke-js/CONTRIBUTING.md

 The `deno task bun-link` command creates Bun links for all packages, enabling testing in the Bun runtime environment.

-- `deno task minify`: Generate minified versions of all packages
+- `deno task minify:<package>`: Generate a minified bundle for a specific package

-The `deno task minify` command creates minified JavaScript files for all packages in the workspace.
-The minified files are saved to the corresponding npm package directories with `.min.js` extensions and can be used for CDN distribution or direct browser inclusion.
+For example, `deno task minify:core` outputs the minified bundle of `@hpke/core` to stdout.
+You can check the bundle size with `deno task minify:core | wc -c`.

 - `deno task dry-publish`: Test npm package publishing without actually publishing